Tener/haskore-guide/doc/goal.markdown

 Goal
 =====

 Suppose we want to build music pieces for some music-potential test.
-Each piece will consist 3 parts, and only one part is different from the rest.
+Each piece will consist 3 parts, and  one part is different then the rest.

 As usual, we build a helper that makes two different parts into a single test case